dtecta/motion-toolkit/README.txt

 to give a preview of MoTo's features and peculiarities.

 First of all, since MoTo is composed of headers only, there is no need to build and link a library.
 All class and function templates are fully inlined.
-The single exception is the mt::Random class.
-Applications that use mt::Random need to link with consolid.
-Consolid is a thin abstraction layer that helps consolidating different C compilers.
-Consolid contains a random number generator that has the same behavior across different platforms.

 Secondly, MoTo tries to mimic the Cg shader language as much as possible.
 This shows in the naming of functions, e.g. "normalize" and "saturate", but also in